Skip to main content

 Direct rb-sys Usage

-The rb-sys crate provides low-level bindings to Ruby's C API.
-This approach gives you complete control over how your Rust code interacts with Ruby.
+The rb-sys crate provides low-level bindings to Ruby's C API, offering complete control over Rust-Ruby interaction.

 When to Use Direct rb-sys

-• When implementing functionality not yet covered by higher-level wrappers
+• Implementing functionality not yet covered by higher-level wrappers.

 use rb_sys::{